Bringing in personal medications

 Note: HSA cannot ensure the safety and efficacy of medications sold in other countries.
 We advise that you obtain them from reliable sources.
 You are responsible for the effects of the medications you bring into Singapore.

-You do not need an approval from us for carrying personal medications if you are only staying within the transit zone of the airport during your transit in Singapore.
-You are not allowed to bring in chewing gums, as well as personal medications that contain prohibited substances, even if you remain within the airport transit zone while travelling through Singapore.
+You do not need an approval from us for carrying personal medications if you are only transiting through Singapore without clearing the Singapore immigration.
+Do note that prohibited substances such as chewing gums, cannabis and product containing cannabis extracts, are NOT allowed to be brought with you even if you are not clearing immigration.
 Use our online tool to find out whether your medications contain any prohibited substances.

 Requirements from other regulatory agencies